yb19/STA9760-NYC-Parking-Violations-Project/README.md

 ### Visualizations
 #### 1. Number of Violations by Month
+First, let's look at the number of violations occurred each month since 2018.
+We can see that there are two spikes in the line plot, i.e., April 2018 and June 2019.
+We can look into the causes of violations so that we can do some precautions in the future.

 ![](Part%203/images/lineplot.png)

 #### 2. Top 5 Popular Violations
+Second, let's look at the top five violation types in terms of the total occurrences.
+It turns out that "No Parking Street Cleaning" type was the most frequent violations.

 ![](Part%203/images/pieplot.png)

 #### 3. Average Reduction Amount by County
+Third, let's look at average reduction amount for each county in the NYC area.
+The graph shows that NY county had the highest average reduction amount, and BX county came second.

 ![](Part%203/images/barplot.png)

 #### 4. Relationship Between Violation Type and Penalty Amount
+Fourth, let's look at the relationship between violation type and average penalty amount.
+We can see that "Improper Registration" and "No Match Plate/Sticker" had the highest positive correlations with the average penalty amount.

 ![](Part%203/images/heatmap.png)

 ### Dashboard